Partially Identified Ambiguity: Introduction

 \subsection{Related Literature}

 A growing literature incorporates ambiguity into classical problems in economic theory.
 In such settings, ambiguity can either enter the model exogenously \citep[e.g.,][]{wolitzky_ambig, Kosterina_TE_22, auster_AER2024} or arise endogenously from the use of ambiguous communication devices \citep[e.g.,][]{BLL_amb_persuasion, ambig_contracts, frick_ijima_oyama}.
 We provide an alternative justification for the presence of ambiguity that is grounded in the DM's beliefs about the collection of conceivable data, in connection with the econometrics literature on Bayesian inference under partial identification \citep[e.g.,][]{Kline_Tamer_QE_2016, Giacomini_Kitagawa_ECTA_2021, Giacomini_Kitagawa_Read_2025}.
+As such, our results contribute to the literature at the intersection of decision theory and partial identification \citep[e.g.,][]{Epstein_Seo_JET_2015, Epstein_Kaido_Seo_ECTA_2016, Denti_Pomatto_WP_2020}.

 Taken literally, our DM can be viewed as an econometrician who performs robust Bayesian inference with a set-identified model à la \cite{Kitagawa_2011_WP} and \cite{Giacomini_Kitagawa_ECTA_2021}.
 More generally, we model settings in which the DM holds probabilistic beliefs over a ``smaller" collection of events, generated by the collection of \emph{identified sets} over the state space.
-Because our theory of partially identified ambiguity is inherently dynamic, our results connect the literature on dynamic ambiguity \citep[e.g.,][]{ES_IID, ES_recursive, ES_likelihoods, Siniscalchi_TE_2011} with the literature on ambiguity with probabilistic beliefs over a smaller domain of ``unambiguous" events \citep[e.g.,][]{Epstein_Zhang_ECTA_2001, Zhang_ET_2002, Kopylov_JET_2007, Lehrer_AEJ_2012, GP_EUU}.
+Because our theory of partially identified ambiguity is inherently dynamic, our results connect the literature on dynamic ambiguity \citep[e.g.,][]{ES_IID, ES_recursive, ES_likelihoods, Siniscalchi_TE_2011, Hill_GEB_2020} with the literature on ambiguity with probabilistic beliefs over a smaller domain of ``unambiguous" events \citep[e.g.,][]{Epstein_Zhang_ECTA_2001, Zhang_ET_2002, Kopylov_JET_2007, Lehrer_AEJ_2012, GP_EUU}.

 We also contribute to the robust Bayesian analysis literature on optimal statistical decision-making under partial identification \citep[e.g.,][]{ Chamberlain_ARev_2020, christensen2022optimal, fernandez2024robust, Giacomini_Kitagawa_Read_2025}.
 Our theory of partially identified ambiguity sheds light on the well-known dynamic inconsistency of the Gamma-minimax rule \citep[e.g.,][]{vidakovic2000gamma, Stoye_2012_AR}, and the Gamma${}^*$-minimax criterion we propose coincides with the conditional Gamma-minimax criterion when the DM performs robust Bayesian inference à la \cite{Giacomini_Kitagawa_ECTA_2021} with a set-identified model.